-- Find an attorney who is committed to spending the time to inform you about the laws in the Commonwealth of Virginia at the initial consultation.
+- who is committed to spending the time to inform you about the laws in the Commonwealth of Virginia at the initial consultation.
 Your first consultation should give you an understanding of the legal process.

-- Prepare a short narrative of your marriage, children, and path that led you to their office.
+- of your marriage, children, and path that led you to their office.
 Unique facts about your family are important.

-- Convey relevant information to the attorney about your child/children and their best interest.
+- to the attorney about your child/children and their best interest.
 Let your attorney know about a child’s health issues, IEPs, or other disabilities.
 The goal is to engage in a course of action that has the least impact on your children.

-- If you have information available regarding your spouse’s gross income, the cost of health insurance for the children, and work-related child-care costs, bring it with you.
+- if available, as well as the cost of health insurance for the children, and work-related child-care costs, bring it with you.
 An attorney can compute the child support guideline worksheet for you, so you know the amount of child support you may expect.

-- If you understand your assets and liabilities, bring a list of them so the attorney can provide you with information specific to your case.
+- so the attorney can provide you with information specific to your case.
 If you do not have a complete understanding of your marital estate, know that you are not alone.
 Many clients are not fully acquainted with what makes up their marital estate, and the role of an attorney is to help develop that evidence.

-- Be prepared to discuss the monetary and nonmonetary contributions that you and your spouse have made to the well-being of the family and the marital estate.
+- that you and your spouse have made to the well-being of the family and the marital estate.
 This information is relevant evidence that only you can provide.

-- Write down any questions you have beforehand, so you do not forget to ask them.
+- so you do not forget to ask them.
 Understand that the legal process can take many forms, so there may not be an absolute answer.
 However, knowing your options moving forward will help you guide the direction of your case.

-- Articulate your goals so the attorney can help you develop a realistic short- and long-term strategy to achieve them and protect you and your children.
+- so the attorney can help you develop a realistic short- and long-term strategy to achieve them and protect you and your children.